rguske/rguske.github.io/post/monitoring-the-vmware-event-broker-appliance-with-vrealize-operations-manager/index.md

 #### VEBA openfaas-fn namespace Custom Group

-The dashboard includes a widget which will display all deployed functions and it's utilization in terms of CPU and MEM.
+The dashboard includes a widget which will display all deployed functions and it's utilization in terms of CPU and Memory (limit, current, average and maximum).

 {{< image src="/img/posts/202005_vropsveba/CapturFiles-20200512_105442.jpg" caption="Figure VII: vROps Widget to show function utilization" src-s="/img/posts/202005_vropsveba/CapturFiles-20200512_105442.jpg" class="center" >}}

 I configured a `Dynamic Custom Group` in vROps to realize this.
 Like the above step for the `VEBA Node Utilization Metric Configuration`, this Dynamic Custom Group has to be configured before we import the dashboard.
 Otherwise, the widget(s) will be empty.

-Navigate to `Administration` -> `Configuration` -> and create a new `Group Type` called VEBA.
+Navigate to `Administration` -> `Configuration` -> and create a new `Group Type` called `VEBA`.
 The `Custom Group` can be configured under `Environment` -> `Groups and Applications` -> `Custom Group`.
 Select the before created Group Type VEBA and click `ADD`.
 Configure the Custom Group as shown in *Figure VIII*:

 {{< image src="/img/posts/202005_vropsveba/CapturFiles-20200512_091451.jpg" caption="Figure VIII: Dynamic Custom Group for ƒ(x) in namespace openfaas-fn" src-s="/img/posts/202005_vropsveba/CapturFiles-20200512_091451.jpg" class="center" >}}